Calcedonio Reina

 Calcedonio Reina (4 February 1843, in Catania, Sicily – 9 November 1911, in Catania) was an Italian painter and poet.
 He is described as having a melancholic and neurasthenic temperament in life and art.

 Biography

+His father, Euplio Reina, was a prominent physician, scientist and philanthropist in Sicily who wanted his son to follow him into a medical career.
+In 1864, before Calcedonio moved to Naples to attend the Institute of Fine Arts, his father recommended him to Francesco Di Bartolo, a Catanese engraver already established in the Neapolitan artistic milieu.